-All students in the program must satisfy the requirements for both the B.A. and the M.A., as determined by the department.
+To earn a 4+1 degree, you must satisfy the requirements for both the B.A. and the M.A., as determined by the department.
 There is no double-counting of credits.
-The principal distinction between the 4+1 program and the standard graduate program is twofold: (1) students are allowed to take master’s-level courses while completing the bachelor’s degree; and (2) students are thereby enabled to complete both degrees within five years instead of six.
+The principal distinction between the 4+1 program and the standard graduate program is twofold: (1) you are allowed to take master’s-level courses while completing the bachelor’s degree; and (2) you are thereby enabled to complete both degrees within five years instead of six.

 Generally, a minimum of 30 semester hours is required for the master's degree.
 This includes enrollment in at least 24 semester hours of formal coursework, plus enrollment in 6 hours of coursework or research.
 Most departments participating in this program have a non-thesis option for the master's degree.

-In order to complete the program in five years, students should plan to fulfill most, if not all, the requirements for their undergraduate degree by the end of the first semester of the senior year.
-Students should also plan to start taking graduate courses in the second semester of the senior year.
+In order to complete the program in five years, you should plan to fulfill most, if not all, of the requirements for your undergraduate degree by the end of the first semester of your senior year.
+You should also plan to start taking graduate courses in the second semester of your senior year.

 Scholarships and Financial Aid

 Undergraduate financial aid generally only applies to the completion of the bachelor's degree and the first four years of study.
-Students wishing to pursue the 4+1 option should seek support for their fifth year of study through student loans and other outside sources.
+If you want to pursue the 4+1 option, you will need to obtain support for your fifth year of study through student loans and other outside sources.

 Carrie Russell, Assistant Dean of Undergraduate Education

 Director of Pre-Law Advising and Senior Lecturer in Political Science